temken/Darphene/README.md

 >cmake --install .
 ```

-If everything worked well, there should be the executable *DarPhene* in the */bin/* folder.
+If everything worked well, there should be the executable *Darphene* in the */bin/* folder.

 </p>
 </details>

 <details><summary>3.
 Usage</summary>
 <p>
-Once *DarPhene* is installed, it can run by running the following command from the */bin/* folder:
+Once *Darphene* is installed, it can run by running the following command from the */bin/* folder:

 ```
->./DarPhene config.cfg
+>./Darphene config.cfg
 ```

 </p>